Madrasa of Umm al-Sultan Sha'ban: Endowment

-The complex was funded through an endowment (waqf) and the endowment deed (waqfiyya) for this institution has partially survived with the early part of the scroll missing.
-The endowment deed recorded urban rental properties and agricultural properties in Syria and Egypt.
-The urban rental properties in Cairo included a commercial building (qaysāriyya) and an apartment building (rabʿ) in Cairo.
-The endowment deed also recorded agrarian property in the province of Aleppo (Syria) in addition to the urban properties.
+The complex was funded through a waqf (endowment) and the waqfiyya (endowment deed) for this institution has partially survived with the early part of the scroll missing.
+The waqfiyya recorded urban rental properties and agricultural properties in Syria and Egypt.
+The urban rental properties in Cairo included a qaysāriyya (commercial building) and a rabʿ (apartment building) in Cairo.
+The waqfiyya also recorded agrarian property in the province of Aleppo (Syria) in addition to the urban properties.
 According to Ibn al-Ji'an, there were two Egyptian properties tied to the madrasa's endowment and its founder, Khawand Baraka.
 The first was the district of Saft Abi Turab in the province of al-Gharbiyya was endowed for the Madrasa of Umm al-Sultan Sha'ban.
 This was a large district with a fiscal value (ʿibra) of 20,000 dinars jayshi per year and was one of the wealthiest agrarian properties endowed during the Bahri Mamluk period as recorded in Ibn al-Ji'an's recension of Mamluk cadastral records.
 Another district, Taqadus in the province of al-Sharqiyya was part of Khawand Baraka's endowment.

-Architectural description
+Architecture

 The madrasa, its domes, and its minaret, seen from the south.

 The overall plan of the building is arranged around a central courtyard and two mausoleum chambers with domes.

 Exterior

-Layout

 The layout of the complex is somewhat unusual due to its unusual site at the corner of the main street (Tabbana street, the continuation of al-Darb al-Ahmar street) and a minor side street joining it at an angle.
 The floor plan of the complex deals with this by forming a three-sided façade around this corner.
 The monumental main entrance is at the northern end of the eastern façade, but a small side entrance to the madrasa existed on the western side.
 The complex has two domes corresponding to the two mausoleum chambers inside.
 The minaret and the larger mausoleum dome (which belonged to Khawand's mausoleum) stand together at the southwestern corner, right where the two streets join, thus maximizing their visibility.
 The exterior of the two domes is ribbed or fluted, like other Mamluk domes of the period (e.g. the Sultaniyya Mausoleum or the nearby Madrasa of Uljay al-Yusufi).
 Around the drums of the domes are inscriptions in Arabic.
 Originally, the letters of the inscription were gilded against a green background.
 The top of the octagonal minaret collapsed or was destroyed in recent centuries, but has been reconstructed (based on photographs of the old one) in the most recent restoration completed in 2007.
 The exterior walls of the building are tall and imposing (around 18 meters high).
 The triple windows near its upper parts are partly decorative, seeing as some of the windows (on the left, overlapping with the eastern iwan inside) are blind (i.e. blocked) and don't serve to allow light in.

 The decoration of the entrance portal.